MasonProtter/ReplMaker.jl/README.md

 # REPLMaker
 The idea here is to make a tool for people making (domain specific) languages in julia.
-A user of this package will be required to give a function that parses code from whatever langauge the user has implemented and turns it into julia code which is then executed by julia.
-LangKit will then create a repl mode where end users just type code from the implemented language and have it be parsed into julia code automatically.
+A user of this package will be required to give a function that parses code from whatever langauge the user has implemented and turns it into Julia code which is then executed by Julia.
+LangKit will then create a repl mode where end users just type code from the implemented language and have it be parsed into Julia code automatically.

-My hope is for this to be useful to someone who implements a full language or DSL in julia that uses syntax not supported by julia's parser and doesn't want to deal with the headache of making their own repl mode.
+My hope is for this to be useful to someone who implements a full language or DSL in Julia that uses syntax not supported by Julia's parser and doesn't want to deal with the headache of making their own REPL mode.

-This package is compatible with versions `0.6+` and `0.7-Beta` of julia.
+This package is compatible with versions `0.6+` and `0.7-Beta` of Julia.
 To add it on `0.6`,
 ```
 Pkg.clone("git@github.com:MasonProtter/ReplMaker.jl.git")
 ```